What is mental health?

 How can Internal Audit help?

-Internal Audit can play a vital role in helping the organization promote and improve mental wellness and provide assurance and insight by for example:
+Internal Audit can play a vital role in helping the organization promote and improve mental wellness and provide assurance on the effectiveness of the organization's policies and practices and provide insight that can help improve them, for example:

 - Assessing the mental health "culture" and the related" tone at the top".
-A candid discussion with management and the audit committee regarding their views on mental health and their plans to promote it within the organization is the starting point towards recognizing that mental health is an issue that should be considered and taken seriously.
-Not everyone is aware of how mental health in the workplace affects performance, productivity, collaboration, the ability to take the right decision, and even the reputation of the organization as a whole.
-Internal audit may have to take the initiative to provide education on the effects of mental health when needed.
+A candid discussion with management and the audit committee regarding their views on mental health and their plans to promote it within the organization is the starting point towards recognizing that mental health is a real issue that should be taken seriously.
+Not everyone is aware of how mental health in the workplace negatively affects performance, productivity, collaboration, the ability to take the right decision.
+The reputation of the organization as a whole may suffer as a result of untreated mental health issues.

 - Review the existing mental health policies and procedures and ensure that they cover issues such as identification of mental illness, confidentiality, privacy, equality, and access to available internal and external support and treatment.